iojohnso/CoderDojo-web-development/Lessons/02-Mark-up-vs.-Presentation/README.md

 	lines of
 	text.

 When you run it now, you will get two lines.
-The first will have everything before the line break (&lt;br&gt;) and the second will have everything after it.
+The first will have everything before the line break (`<br>`) and the second will have everything after it.

 #### Step 3:  Using paragraphs

 Just like in a book, we can create paragraphs with HTML tags.
-Try the following example which uses the paragraph tags (&lt;p&gt; and &lt;/p&gt;):
+Try the following example which uses the paragraph tags (`<p>` and `</p>`):

 	<p>I have something important to say.
 Soon I will tell you what it is.</p>
 	<p>Actually, I think I forgot what I was going to say.</p>